The Ageless Purpose of God

 Now there is something to desire deeply.

-One day we will sit at the table of our Lord and be startled at the appearance of those we know.
+We will be startled by those we know when we sit with them at the table of the Lord.
 We will exclaim, “Look at you!
 You are glorious!”

 You wonder what God’s purpose is?
 Now you know!